Quantum Network Simulation

 Figure 2.
 Simulation of a Two-Terminal QKD Network

-• Xiaoliang Wu, Alexander Kolar, Joaquin Chung, Dong Jin, Tian Zhong, Rajkumar Kettimuthu, Martin Suchara.
-SeQUeNCe: A Customizable Discrete-Event Simulator of Quantum Networks (tech report)
+3. Xiaoliang Wu, Alexander Kolar, Joaquin Chung, Dong Jin, Tian Zhong, Rajkumar Kettimuthu, and Martin Suchara.
+SeQUeNCe: A Customizable Discrete-Event Simulator of Quantum Networks.
+Quantum Science and Technology, vol. 6, no. 4, September 2021.